 Made with care in the USA and USDA-certified organic, there are lots to love over at Henné.
 Find more thoughtfully crafted products for the face, hands, and lips–formulated to be as natural as possible.

-Why choose organic lipstick?
+Why consider switching to organic lipstick?

 Though this is slowly changing in some cases, conventional cosmetics and personal care products are still riddled with all sorts of stuff I don’t want on my skin.
 In fact, when we apply things to our skin, it is absorbed and joins the bloodstream.